A diagram showing four mobile phone screens and one tablet with content.

 Native Apps

-Developers build Native Apps for specific mobile systems, like iOS or Android.
-These apps use the device's full hardware and software.
+Developers build native apps for specific mobile systems, like iOS or Android, and these are apps that use the device's full hardware and software.
 This means better performance and user experience.
-However, it takes more time and money to make apps for different platforms.
+Even so, it takes more time and money to make apps for different platforms.

 Web Apps

-Web Apps operate within a web browser.
-They offer cross-platform compatibility without the need for app store approvals and receive straightforward updates as developers push them on the server side.
+True to their name, web apps operate within a web browser.
+They offer cross-platform compatibility without the need for app store approvals, and they receive straightforward updates as developers push them on the server side.

 Hybrid Apps

-Hybrid Apps work across multiple platforms through a single codebase.
+Hybrid apps work across multiple platforms through a single codebase.
 It makes them more cost-effective than native apps.
-They blend web and native app features to balance performance and development efficiency.
+They blend web and native app features so they can balance performance and development efficiency.

 While hybrid apps can't always match the performance or full device integration of native apps, they provide a solid user experience with a broader reach.
 However, maintenance and complex device interactions of hybrid apps can present challenges.